AutomatikVFX/.github/.github/ISSUE_TEMPLATE/new_project.md

 ---
 name: New project
 about: A new project needs to be created for pipeline and production.
-title: 'New project - NAME'
+title: New project - NAME
-labels: task
+labels: ''
 assignees: ''

 ---

 **Links**